-Let's go back to my conversation with Gene.
-His belief that Christ should be number one in his life is more than truth to him.
+Gene's belief that Christ should be number one in his life is truth to him.
 His idea that he should attempt to do what Jesus would do in any given situation is a spiritual reality to him.
 While one's viewpoint on truth may be examined, or even questioned, reality is never questioned because nobody ever even considers that it can be questioned.
 On his own, Gene would never consider that his opinion might be out of line with reality.
-His viewpoint is a self-evident truth to him-a reality.
+His viewpoint is a self evident truth which is to him -- reality.

 Gene is experiencing what Charles Kraft calls "subjective reality."
 Kraft contends that there is both an objective REALITY and a subjective reality.
 We look at an eternal REALITY and take a kind of photograph of it with our minds.
 Then we operate on the basis of that mental picture.
-Thus the REALITY "out there" is mediated to our minds through a mental picture that we ourselves construct.5
+Thus the REALITY "out there" is mediated to our minds through a mental picture that we ourselves construct.'